peterjaap/CodebasePlusPlus/README.md

 ## Installation ##
 Place the contents of the serverside directory somewhere on a publicly accessible though obscure URL.
 Then place the URL in codebase.js and load the Chrome extension (see step 4 on https://developer.chrome.com/extensions/getstarted.html).
 If you're using an alias for Codebase on your own domain, be sure to add it to the 'matches' list in the Chrome extension's manifest.json.
+After installing the Chrome extension, go to the Extension page (under Tools) and click options.
+Fill out your API credentials (you can find these at the bottom of the My Profile page in Codebase).

 ## Contact ##
 GitHub: https://github.com/peterjaap/mate